What Is Application Lifecycle Management?

 Here are the top four you can expect if you do ALM effectively.

-One of the biggest benefits of application lifecycle management is faster releases.
+One of the biggest benefits of ALM is faster releases.
 After all, the sooner customers get your product, the better.

 By doing ALM with the right tools, you’ll be able to effectively plan your release and get the best possible product to market on time.